AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-It features a distinctive WindTre glassmorphism design, robust security measures, and leverages PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
-The platform's goal is to offer a scalable, secure, and comprehensive business solution that enhances operational efficiency and capitalizes on market opportunities.
+W3 Suite is a multi-tenant enterprise platform centralizing business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding modules.
+It features a WindTre glassmorphism design, robust security, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
+The platform aims to be a scalable, secure, and comprehensive business solution, enhancing operational efficiency and capitalizing on market opportunities.

 # User Preferences
 - Preferred communication style: Simple, everyday language